A selection of recent essays and features:

 'A subject for all seasons: Painting the Charleston Barns', feature article in the Charleston Trust magazine Canvas, Autumn 2011.
 The barns at Charleston are soon to undergo major refurbishment to provide new education and exhibition spaces.
 My essay marks this turning-point by looking back at some of the many paintings of the barns by Duncan Grant, Vanessa Bell and Roger Fry.

 Introduction to the catalogue for Poster King: Edward McKnight Kauffer, a major new exhibition at the Estorick Collection in London.
-Further details of the exhibition are here.

 Pass, Measure, and Mark: reflections on our ways of marking time.
 An essay commissioned by Rachel Seaton for the Toast Travels website.
 The essay responds to themes in the TOAST Autumn/Winter collection.